ethpandaops/ansible-collection-general/roles/dora/README.md

-# ethpandaops.general.dora_the_explorer_explorer
+# ethpandaops.general.dora

-Setup [dora-the-explorer](https://github.com/pk910/dora-the-explorer) and all required dependencies all in one server.
+Setup [dora](https://github.com/pk910/dora) and all required dependencies all in one server.

 ## Requirements